Same-sex marriage in Costa Rica: Reaction

 Costa Rica has long been committed to the Inter-American juridical system, and Article 7 of the Constitution of Costa Rica explicitly states that the country's international agreements take precedence over national laws.
-The Costa Rican Supreme Court has repeatedly ruled that the IACHR is the definitive interpreter of the American Convention on Human Rights and that all of the court's rulings are fully binding on Costa Rica.
+The Costa Rican Supreme Court has repeatedly ruled that the IACHR is the definitive interpreter of the American Convention on Human Rights and that all of the court's opinions are fully binding on Costa Rica.

-LGBT activists and human rights groups celebrated the IACHR decision, while the Catholic Church and evangelical groups condemned it.
+LGBT activists and human rights groups celebrated the IACHR opinion, while the Catholic Church and evangelical groups condemned it.
 The ruling was met with outrage among conservative and evangelical groups, who argued that the court had "disrespected" Costa Rica's laws.
-Some opponents of the ruling called for the country to leave the jurisdiction of the court, which would require a constitutional amendment.
-Several supporters of the ruling argued that local legislation was not required to legalise same-sex marriage, citing a 2016 court decision regarding the legalisation of in vitro fertilisation (IVF), in which the IACHR ruled that presidential and/or governmental decrees are sufficient to implement its decisions.
+Some opponents of the advisory opinion called for the country to leave the jurisdiction of the court, which would require a constitutional amendment.
+Several supporters of the opinion argued that local legislation was not required to legalise same-sex marriage, citing a 2016 court decision regarding the legalisation of in vitro fertilisation (IVF), in which the IACHR stated that presidential and/or governmental decrees are sufficient to implement its opinions.

-Most of the candidates in the February 2018 presidential elections announced their support for or willingness to respect the IACHR ruling, with the exception of Fabricio Alvarado, Stephanie Campos and Mario Rendondo, all of them from minor Christian parties.
-Other candidates had already been in favor of same-sex marriage before the IACHR ruling, including former Labor and Social Security Minister Carlos Alvarado Quesada from the governing Citizens' Action Party (PAC), left-leaning Deputy Edgardo Araya and labor union activist Jhon Vega.
-The remaining candidates signaled that they were personally opposed to same-sex marriage but willing to accept the court ruling.
+Most of the candidates in the February 2018 presidential elections announced their support for or willingness to respect the IACHR advisory opinion, with the exception of Fabricio Alvarado, Stephanie Campos and Mario Rendondo, all of them from minor Christian parties.
+Other candidates had already been in favor of same-sex marriage before the IACHR opinion, including former Labor and Social Security Minister Carlos Alvarado Quesada from the governing Citizens' Action Party (PAC), left-leaning Deputy Edgardo Araya and labor union activist Jhon Vega.
+The remaining candidates signaled that they were personally opposed to same-sex marriage but willing to accept the court opinion.
 Fabricio Alvarado, an evangelist of the National Restoration Party, claimed that the court had "violated" Costa Rica's sovereignty.
-In the days following the IACHR ruling, Alvarado began polling in first place with 17%, up from 3-5% prior to the ruling.
+In the days following the IACHR advisory opinion, Alvarado began polling in first place with 17%, up from 3-5% prior to the ruling.
 Support for Carlos Alvarado, a pro-same-sex marriage candidate, also increased considerably.